brianach/plassy/README.md

 <br>

-- Record knowledge
+- Record knowledge of the subject
-- Add to knowledge
+- Add to knowledge of the subject
 - Learn to create attractive web pages
 - Build a portfolio of webpages
 - Gain employment or create a solo web development business

-Its my intention to add further to the Plassy in terms of information and enhancement and to broade its scope to related maritime and historical topics.
-Future enhancement would also include accomadation and travel information.
+Its my intention to add further to the Plassy in terms of information and enhancement and to broaden its scope to related maritime and historical topics.
+Future enhancement may also include relevant accomodation and travel information for the visitor.

 <br>